kevinJ045/lulu/docs/docs.md

 ---

 -- gives you either the pathname if it finds it in
--- `.lib` or just let's the OS looks it up
+-- `.lib` or just lets the OS looks it up
 lookup_dylib("SDL2.dll")

 -- lets the function provided access the environment of the current module